garden-io/garden/docs/k8s-plugins/guides/in-cluster-building.md

 }
 ```

+##### Add IRSA service account annotation to your Garden project

+{% hint style="info" %}
-NOTE: You need to replace the following placeholders:
+You need to replace the following placeholders:
 - `<account-id>` is your AWS Account ID
 - `<k8s-worker-iam-role>` is the Node IAM role name (You can find it in your EKS node group)
 - `<region>` AWS region
 - `<ecr-repository>` name of the ECR repositories ([matching multiple names using wildcards](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html#reference_policies_elements_resource_wildcards) is allowed)
 - `<oidc-provider-id>` Part of the OpenID Connect provider URL

+If you've configured IRSA with `eksctl`, fetch the service account Amazon Resource Name (ARN) with `kubectl describe sa -n $yourusernamespace`.
+{% endhint %}

 Add the IRSA `serviceAccountAnnotations` to your `project.garden.yml`: